 \section{Main hadronic amplitude}

-The model is based on the representation that at high energies a hadron interaction in the non-perturbative regime is determined by the reggenized-gluon exchange.
-The cross-even part of this amplitude can have $2$ non-perturbative parts, possible standard pomeron - $P_{2np}$) and cross-even part of the 3-non-perturbative gluons ($P_{3np}$).
+The model is based on the representation that at high energies a hadron interaction in the non-perturbative regime is determined by the reggeized-gluon exchange.
+The cross-even part of this amplitude can have two non-perturbative parts, possible standard pomeron - $P_{2np}$) and cross-even part of the three non-perturbative gluons ($P_{3np}$) case.
 The interaction of these two objects is proportional to two different form factors of the hadron.
 This is the main assumption of the model.
-Of course, we can not insist on the origin of the second term of the scattering amplitude.
-It can be a different nature.
+Of course, we cannot insist on the origin of the second term of the scattering amplitude.
+It can be of a different nature.
 However, in any case, it has the cross-even properties and positive sign.
-The second important assumption is that we chose the slope of the second term $4$ time smaller a slope of the first term, by analogy with the two pomeron cut.
+The second important assumption is that we chose the slope of the second term $4$ time smaller than a slope of the first term, by analogy with the two pomeron cut.
 Both terms have the same intercept.

 The form factors are determined by the General parton distributions of the hadron (GPDs).
-The first form factor, corresponding to the first momentum of GPDs is the standard electromagnetic form factor - $G(t)$.
+The first form factor, corresponding to the first momentum of GPDs is the conventional electromagnetic form factor - $G(t)$.
 The second form factor is determined by the second momentum of GPDs -$A(t)$.
-The parameters and $t$-dependence of the GPDs are determined by the standard parton distribution functions, so by the experimental data on the deep inelastic scattering, and by the experimental data for the electromagnetic form factors (see \cite{ST-PRDGPD}).
+The parameters and $t$-dependence of the GPDs are determined by the standard parton distribution functions, so by the experimental data on the deep-inelastic scattering, and by the experimental data for the electromagnetic form factors (see \cite{ST-PRDGPD}).

 Hence, the Born term of the elastic hadron amplitude can be written as

 where $F_{a}(s,t)$ and $F_{b}(s,t)$ has the standard Regge form

 with $G(t)=G_E(t)$ is the Sachs electric form factor relative to the first moment of GPDs and $A(t)$ relative to the second moment of GPDs.